-SUMMARY: AERODYNAMIC FORCES
+SUMMARY : AERODYNAMIC FORCES

-- Aerodynamic forces change with the square of the vehicle speed, which is why we use a graph. - The Ventus 1 package increases downforce over stock with minimal impact to drag. - The Ventus 2 package creates significant downforce and provides an OEM+ look with the Verus Engineering P10 carbon rear wing. - The Ventus 3 package provides another large performance increase over the Ventus 2 package and provides a drag reduction compared to Ventus 2 when the UCW wing is set to the lower angles of attack. - See the following slides for a breakdown of the components that make up each Ventus package. - Angle of Attack adjustment allows the driver to fine tune aerodynamic balance to his or her preference.
+- Aerodynamic forces change with the square of the vehicle speed, which is why we use a graph. - The Ventus 1 package increases downforce over stock with minimal impact to drag. - The Ventus 2 package creates a significant increase in downforce and slightly reduces drag compared to the Ventus 1 package - The Ventus 3 package provides another large performance increase over the Ventus 2 package by adding the swan neck UCW rear wing. - See the following slides for a breakdown of the components that make up each Ventus package. - Rear wing Angle of Attack adjustment allows the driver to fine tune aerodynamic balance to his or her preference.

-Note: The force values are comparisons to the factory FK8 Civic Type R Wing Angle: -1° - 12° (Ventus 3 UCW)
+Note:The force values are comparisons to the factory VB WRXWing Angle: -1° - 12°(Ventus 3 UCW)